Azure/acr/docs/virtual-network/container-registry-vnet.md

 * Make sure that your request for preview access is approved and your Azure subscription is whitelisted.

 * Only an Azure virtual machine or Azure AKS cluster can be used as a host to access a container registry in a virtual network.
 Other Azure services including Azure Container Instances aren't currently supported.

-* You can only use the Azure portal to manage default network access rules for a container registry.
+* Currently, you can only use the Azure portal to manage default network access rules for a container registry.
-* IP network rules for access from specific public IP address ranges are not currently supported.

-## Virtual network configuration overview
+## Grant access from a virtual network

-The following general steps configure a container registry to allow access only from a virtual network:
+The following high-level steps configure a container registry to allow access only from a virtual network:

 1. Configure the virtual network with a [service endpoint](https://docs.microsoft.com/azure/virtual-network/virtual-network-service-endpoints-overview) for the Azure Container Registry service.

    A service endpoint represents a range of IP addresses in Azure regions that make resources for an Azure service available only from a virtual network.
 This endpoint gives traffic an optimal route to the service over the Azure backbone network.
 The identities of the virtual network and the subnet are also transmitted with each request.

+   You can create a virtual network and service endpoint before adding them to a registry (as shown in this article), or create a network at the time you add it to the container registry.

 1. Configure network rules for a specific container registry that allow requests to be received from specific subnets in each virtual network.